My Journey with Generative AI in the creative industries

 DALL-E 3: Good for creative visuals, though less photorealistic.
 Ethical Rating: 2/5 - Faces legal issues over web-scraped data and potential copyright infringement.

-Midjourney: Sparks creativity, but its stylized outputs often need ethical tweaks to avoid mimicking protected styles.
+Midjourney: Sparks creativity, but its stylised outputs often need ethical tweaks to avoid mimicking protected styles.
 Ethical Rating: 1/5 - Relies on web-scraped data, leading to lawsuits over IP theft.

 Ethics-based, Midjourney creates amazing results.
 However, both platforms have a terrible onboarding and UI, not very inclusive to non-geeks.
-Feels like MS-DOS vs. Max OS.
-When I do use either, it is purely for ideation or a starting point in my creative process, never for final commercial work.
+Feels like MS-DOS vs. Mac OS.
+When I use either, it is purely for ideation or a starting point in my creative process, never for final commercial work.

 PromeAI turns photos and graphics into consistent sketched images, saving me from manual work in ProCreate (though I miss iPad sketching!).
 When I am storyboarding, I will often take these images into ProCreate to add a little more human flair (mess) and greater customisation.
 Ethical Rating: 2/5—Training data isn't well-documented, raising potential IP concerns.
 I will likely replace this with Google Whisk when it becomes available in the EU.